 to keep her satisfied and happy throughout this relationship (which

 has included putting your personal needs and desires aside to accommodate

 hers), you're left only with a sense of sheer exhaustion,

 painful craving and deep betrayal.

-the times she told you this was the "best sex" she'd ever
+all the times she told you this was the "best sex" she'd

-were the center of her universe, and it was finally safe to let
+you were the center of her universe, and it was finally safe to

-your guard down, and trust that she was here to stay.
-Losing a Borderline
+let your guard down, and trust that she was here to stay.
+Losing

-is like being in a hit-and-run accident.
-You're in trauma, and she
+a Borderline is like being in a hit-and-run accident.
+You're in

-speeds away without a moment's consideration for the carnage she's
+trauma, and she speeds away without a moment's consideration for

 departures during mid-life are particularly significant,